TechUpHQ/site-issues/README.md

-site-issues
+TechUpHQ.com Site Issue Tracking
 ===========

-Issue tracking for techuphq.com
+This repository is used for reporting and tracking of bugs, enhancements, and feature requests for techuphq.com.
+Please report any issues you find or suggestions by creating a new issue.

+Thanks!